 Read time: 1 minute 30 seconds

 Captions and transcripts benefit everyone.
-Transcripts mean easier production of subtitles in a number of languages and also improve the indexing of online content.
+Transcripts mean easier production of subtitles in a number of languages.
+They also improve the indexing of online content.

 Improved indexing means improved search engine optimisation and discoverability of government online content.